GenomeDK/genomedk-docs/content/news/2025-09-12-workshop-series-in-2025h2.md

 published = true
 +++

-{% note() %}
-Please help us circulate the workshop invitations to any relevant departments/groups, thanks!
-{% end %}

 The first series of workshops was a great success, so we're doing another round!

 Are you a student or academic, current or future user of the GenomeDK high-performance computing (HPC) system?
 Or are you just curious about HPC and how you can utilize it in your work?
 Do you need to learn to use GenomeDK, or wish to become a better and more organized user?